 A boat trip is the least expensive Perito Moreno glacier tour that you can go on as well – prices for an hour-long ride are as low as 13,60 euros.
 Of course, it’s possible to book a tour that costs 300euro as well, which means you get a 5h private guided tour of the walkways around the glacier with an optional boat tour (that still lasts one hour).

 Some other boat trips that you can take are Glaciers Gourmet Experience: Full-Day Cruise with Lunch.
-The prices start at 110 euro.
+The prices start at 110 euros.
 During this tour, you get to enjoy not only the Perito Moreno glacier but others such as Upsala and Bertracchi Glaciers as well.
 You can have a gourmet or box lunch depending on your preferences.
 Just know, alcoholic beverages are not included.

 As far as I could see, there are no limitations for going to the boats that take you to the Perito Moreno glacier.
-That means that this is the best tour for visiting Perito Moreno glacier for those who are not in a good physical shape or just want to enjoy a close-up view of the Perito Moreno glacier.
+That means that this is the best tour for visiting the Perito Moreno glacier for those who are not in good physical shape or just want to enjoy a close-up view of the Perito Moreno glacier.
 Well, as close as you can safely go to a glacier that tends to calve a lot.